 Minimizes Pressure Ulcers

-This datapoint is is a measure of the percent of long-term stay residents who suffered from pressure ulcers.
-We find that pressure ulcers are a solid measure of nursing care quality.
+This figure gauges the percentage of long-term care residents that suffer from pressure ulcers.
+Many experts believe that pressure ulcers are a great indicator of nursing care quality.

 Minimizes Serious Falls